Submit Article

 What Were the Facts of This Case?

-The key legal issue in this case was whether the prosecution had proven the charge of trafficking in diamorphine against Aw Kim Lye beyond a reasonable doubt.
-The charge was brought under Section 5(1)(a) read with Section 5(2) of the Misuse of Drugs Act, which criminalizes the trafficking of controlled drugs such as diamorphine.
+The primary legal issue in Public Prosecutor v Aw Kim Lye was whether the prosecution had established, beyond a reasonable doubt, all the requisite elements of the charge of trafficking in a controlled drug under Section 5(1)(a) read with Section 5(2) of the Misuse of Drugs Act (Ch 185).
+This required the court to analyze several sub-issues:

 How Did the Court Analyse the Issues?